"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 He merited joining the armored corps.

-It's Like When You Think You'll Get a Really Exciting Present for Your Birthday, and Then You Just Get a Pair of Socks--and the Socks Don't Even Fit Right
+It's Like When You Think You'll Get a Really Exciting Present for Your Birthday, and Then You Just Get a Pair of Socks and the Socks Don't Even Fit Right

-I didn’t get this at first because I was thinking that driving around in a large metal thing while exploding mortars out the gun turret sounds like something boys like to do.
-In fact, when I was dati-leumi, one of our crowd had been a tankist and he’d quite enjoyed it.
+I didn’t get this at first because I thought driving around in a large, noisy metal thing while exploding mortars out the gun turret sounds like something boys like to do.

 But as it was explained to me, part of tank combat training is spending a lot of time cooped up with other guys in a tank.
 It also becomes your shared bathroom and dining room.